ESPresense/Floorplan-Creator/Readme.md

 This project is a work in progress.

+## Demo & online floorplan creator
+You can now try the app on : https://stan69b.github.io/ESPresenseIPS-Floorplan-Creator/ You will be able to draw you plans, test the app and generate exports.
+Mqtt integration should work but with a public instance of mqtt in https. (the ssl mqtt is partialy implemented, still need some tweaking)

 ## How to use
 - Download the project
 - open "index.html" with a browser